Case Studies

 • Integrated elevator position API to drive real-time generative visuals on the LED wall

-• Created lighting sync/control system tying LED content to building lighting
+• Established lighting sync/control system tying LED content to building lighting

-• Built secure 24/7 remote support and monitoring dashboard
+• Led secure 24/7 remote support and monitoring dashboard

 • Calibrated LED wall for seamless panel alignment